libreofficedocker/libreoffice-unoserver/README.md

 ### REST API

-This image do not shipped with REST API for unoserver by default.
+This image does not shipped with REST API for unoserver by default.

 Please use https://github.com/libreoffice-docker/unoserver-rest-api.